-- Protect Your Zoom Meeting from Hackers - 10 Best Video Conferencing Tools to Choose From - Tips for Chatting with Young Children Online girls to have a voice and input in the meeting, potentially drawing in those girls who are shy or hesitant or less apt to either attend in person or speak up in a face-to-face meeting.
-Some girls may enjoy the chat feature, for example, where they can become more comfortable expressing themselves.
+Once underway, virtual meetings can provide a way for all to have a voice and input into the meeting, potentially drawing in those who are hesitant or less likely to either attend in person or speak up in a face-to-face meeting.
+Some may enjoy reactions or the chat feature, for example, where they can become more comfortable expressing themselves.